 Above all else, Evatt is designed for students with varying interests, experiences, and abilities.
 No previous knowledge of international affairs, or MUN debating, is necessary.

-Registrations for the competition are currently open!
+Expressions of interest for the competition are currently open!

 How Evatt Works in Queensland